lniv/x2gpaero/README.md

 # aprs2gpaero
-push packets from aprs to gliderport.aero
+push packets from aprs to glideport.aero

 minimal usage in a shell